 Great Northern beans are the most similar to cannellini beans in taste and texture but are smaller in size.
 They are often used in soups and stews, and their creamy texture holds up well in slow-cooked dishes.

-How to make white bean and kale soup
+Making this white bean and kale soup

 Step-by-step instructions: